Chapter 1 General Provisions

 - Based on the independence criteria stipulated by the Tokyo Stock Exchange, the Company will select two or more candidates for independent outside directors who are capable of fulfilling the roles expected of them adequately.

 - The Board of Directors will ensure opportunities for independent outside directors to express opinions from an independent standpoint at the Board of Directors meeting.
-In addition, independent outside directors will participate in the Corporate Governance Meeting, which the Company will set up as a voluntary meeting structure, and get involved in and provide advice, where necessary, on matters of particular importance, such as nomination and remuneration of directors.
+In addition, independent outside directors will participate in the Nomination and Remuneration Committee, which the Company will set up as a voluntary meeting structure.
+With regard to important decision-making matters, such as nominating and deciding the remuneration of directors, the Nomination and Remuneration Committee will draw up a draft proposal upon prior discussion by the committee before bringing the matter before the Board of Directors meeting, thereby allowing independent outside directors to be directly involved in the examination of such important proposals.

-Article 14 (Policies and Procedures for Nominating Director Candidates) [Principle 3-1(iv), Supplementary principle 4-3-1]
+Article 14 (Policies and Procedures for Selecting and Dismissing Senior Management and Nominating Director Candidates) [Principle 3-1(iv), Supplementary principle 4-1-3, Supplementary principle 4-3-1, 2, 3]

 - Upon nominating candidates for executive directors and directors who are members of the Audit and Supervisory Committee, persons who have extensive experience, deep insights and high levels of expertise eligible to be directors of the Company will be selected.